How to become a Data Scientist – A complete career guide

 This guide provides a basic overview of some of the opportunities in this emerging field and lists the steps required to become a data scientist.
 For informational purposes, a detailed job description, salary information, and the data science job outlook are included.

-Six steps to launching a successful Data Scientist career
+Six steps to become a successful Data Scientist

 Step 1: Preparation